fleetdm/fleet/articles/fleet-4.20.0.md

 ![Aggregate Munki issues](../website/assets/images/articles/canaries-1600x900.jpg)

-You can now test features, like software inventory, on only a subset of your hosts.
+You can now test features like software inventory on a subset of your hosts.

 The best practice is to first create a team with test (canary) hosts and then turn on software inventory for only this team.